praxisdigital/mod_diplomasafe/README.md

 None

 ## Description
-This activity allows syncing templates for diplomas from Diplomasafe.com.
+This activity allows storing templates and issuing diplomas for Diplomasafe.com.
 Templates are marked as valid if all the mapped diploma fields exists remotely.
 In case of errors regarding diploma fields contact Diplomasafe and ask for the following diploma fields to be set up remotely on the template:
 - moodle_course_date
   - Remote ID test: 305
   - Remote ID prod: 231